zhanglab/psamm/docs/commands.rst

 Basic Graph Generation
 ~~~~~~~~~~~~~~~~~~~~~~

-By default the vis command uses the `FindPrimaryPairs` algorithm to
+By default, the vis command uses the `FindPrimaryPairs` algorithm to
 simplify the graph that is produced.
 This algorithm runs much faster
 if certain types of artificial reactions are not considered when doing
 the reactant/product pair prediction.
 These reactions often represent
 Biomass production or condensed biosynthesis processes.
 To exclude
-these reactions the ``vis`` command can be run with the ``--exlcude``
+these reactions the ``vis`` command can be run with the ``--exclude``
 option to provide an input file that contains a list of reaction IDs:

 .. code-block:: shell

     $ psamm-model vis --exlcude @{path to file}

-The vis command will only produce the files described above by default.
+Running this command, `PSAMM-vis` only produce three files described above.
-Graph image generating software can be used to convert these files to
+Graph image generating softwares can convert these files to
 actual images.
-If the program `Graphviz` is installed on the computer
+If the program `Graphviz` is installed on the computer,
-then that program can be used within `PSAMM` to generate the image file
+then this program can be used within `PSAMM` to generate the network image
 directly.
-This can be done by using the ``--image`` argument followed
+This can be done by adding the ``--image`` argument followed
 by any `Graphviz` supported image format:

 .. code-block:: shell